 Most people tend to forget that ‘India’ as a concept did not exist up until the eighteenth century.
 ‘Hindustan’ – a Persian word rooted in the Sanskrit Sindhu – referred to the people on the banks of the river Indus.
 Not the religion.
 The religion, in case you didn’t know, borrowed the Persian/Arabic term much after the 13th century Islamic invasions, to differentiate native faiths from those brought in by the new comers!
 Common usage began many centuries later.

-It was the Mauryas that first cobbled up a confederation of states between 300 – 185 BC, that under Asoka, extended across all of the north and quite a way South of the Vindhyas.
-He eventually converted to Buddhism, and was instrumental in spreading the Dhamma across South and South East Asia.
+It was the Mauryas who first cobbled up a confederation of states between 300 – 185 BC that, under Asoka, extended across all of the north and quite a way south of the Vindhyas.
+Emperor Asoka eventually converted to Buddhism and was instrumental in spreading the Dhamma across South and South East Asia.

-From 320 – 550 AD the Guptas, the first non Brahmin, Vaishya dynasty, ushered in a golden age.
-With an empire diminished in territory, but grander in culture and the patronage of art, architecture and science.
+Between 320 – 550 AD, the Guptas – the first non Brahmin, Vaishya dynasty – ushered in a golden age with an empire diminished in territory but grander in culture and the patronage of art, architecture and science.

-In 1857, the English avenging the Sepoy mutiny, added to the body count with the decimation of the Muslim population of Old Delhi.
-It took another half a century, and a glittering show of might, for the capital of India, by then the ‘jewel in the crown’ of the British empire, to permanently shift to the spanking ‘New Delhi’ (from Calcutta)
+The English, avenging the Sepoy mutiny, added to the body count with the decimation of the Muslim population of Old Delhi in 1857.
+It took another half a century, and a glittering show of might, for the capital of India, by then the ‘jewel in the crown’ of the British empire, to permanently shift (from Calcutta) to spanking ‘New Delhi’.

 Just sixteen years after the inauguration of New Delhi, the British Raj was history.
 But Delhi’s thirst for blood wasn’t appeased yet.
 The decision to split the country on the basis of religion brought on a fratricide of such magnitude – including a cross border migration of nearly 15 million people – that it filled the skeletal remains of Delhi’s past dynasties with refugee camps.
-Doubling the city’s population overnight.
-And fundamentally altering its character and demographics.
+The partition and its aftermath doubled the city’s population overnight and fundamentally altered its character and demographics.
 Every single Delhiite I know has at least one relative that was a refugee.